Refinitiv/efx-grid/book/en/columns/custom-title-formatter.md

-# Column - Custom Title
+# Custom header/title

-In addition to formatting the cells in content rows, you can also create a custom formatter for the column title.
+You can display anything you want on grid's column header/title by using `headerBinding`.
+The binding works in similar way to content binding, where the method will be executed each time grid's header gets updated. `columnDef` is supplied in the event argument to provide additional information about the column header being rendered.

 ```js
 var customFormatter = function(e){